DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/schema_definitions.md

 ## Required Fields

-Fields defined in a `schema` definition can be marked as required, meaning that any implementation of that schema MUST contain that field.
+Fields defined in a `schema` definition can be marked as required, meaning that any implementation of that schema **MUST** contain that field.
+This is accomplished by setting the `is_required` boolean field to `true`.

 In the definition below, `Enum`, the field `values` is marked as required.
 An `Enum` MUST include at least one value in the `values` field to be a valid definition.